Delta’s Plans for 767-300 Business Class

 The range is incorrect or we’d never make it to AMS.
 A 767-300 has a range of about 4,200 nautical miles.

 Amenities include bedding (duvet and two pillows), LSTN noise-cancelling headsets, bottled water, and a standard Delta amenity kit including pen, dental kit, facial tissues, socks, Malin-Goetz lip balm and hand and body lotion, hand wipes, and comb.

 Delta did not supply pajamas, slippers or a mattress pad.
-I didn’t expect a mattress and pajamas on a trans-Atlantic flight, but the lack of slippers was a bit disappointing.
+I didn’t expect a mattress or pajamas on a trans-Atlantic flight, but the lack of slippers was a bit disappointing.

 At 17:20 a flight attendant reached my seat with a tray of juice, champagne or beer.